MetLife's quarterly profit beats estimates on investment boost

-Aug 4 (Reuters) - U.S. insurer MetLife Inc (MET.N) blew past Wall Street estimates for second-quarter profit on Wednesday, as solid investment gains cushioned the hit from coronavirus-related claims.
+(Reuters) - U.S. insurer MetLife Inc blew past Wall Street estimates for second-quarter profit on Wednesday, as solid investment gains cushioned the hit from coronavirus-related claims.

 Metlife reported adjusted earnings of $2.1 billion, or $2.37 per share, for the second quarter ended June 30, from $758 million, or 83 cents per share, a year earlier.